 Now that you have your consumers’ pain points, motivation drivers and triggers identified, the next step is to map them to each stage of the buyer journey against the sales funnel.
 Here’s an example from Contently below:

-Step 4: Determine Your Channel Strategy
+Step 4: Determine Your Digital Channel Strategy

 With an ever-growing number of social media channels and platforms, you want to find out where your target consumers already spend time to research and find information related to your product and industry.